-- The disadvantage of living in the countryside is poor quality of education.
+- The disadvantage of living in the countryside is the poor quality of education.

-- One disadvantage of living in the countryside is poor quality of education.
+- One disadvantage of living in the countryside is the poor quality of education.

-- One of the disadvantages of living in the countryside is poor quality of education.
+- One of the disadvantages of living in the countryside is the poor quality of education.